OlympusDAO Single Sided Liquidity Vault System (SSLV) Audit

 - The functions

-are declared to return uint256, but does not return anything. - Recommendation: Function should return claimed tokens amount or be declared without return.
+_claimInternalRewardsand_claimExternalRewardsare declared to return uint256, but does not return anything. - Recommendation: Function should return claimed tokens amount or be declared without return.

-does not make state changes and can be set to view
+11. [INFO] _accumulateInternalRewards does not make state changes and can be set to view

 - Recommendation: Set function to be